Foo Hai Ch'an Monastery

 Foo Hai Ch'an Monastery (福海禪寺), is a Buddhist monastery in Singapore.
-The foundation was originally set up by Venerable Hong Zong of Taiwan.
-The present premises are located, adjacent to Sri Sivan Temple, in front of Paya Lebar MRT station, exit C at Geylang East Avenue 2, Singapore.
+The monastery was set up by Venerable Hong Zong of Taiwan and the current abbot is Venerable Shi Ming Yi.
+The present premises are located at Geylang East Avenue 2, Singapore.

-Overview
+History

 Foo Hai Ch'an Monastery was founded in 1935 by Taiwan-born Japan-ordained Venerable Hong Zong who came to popularise Buddhism in Singapore.
 He was succeeded by Venerable Miao Shou in 1975.
 The monastery founded the present day Ren Ci Hospital and Medicare Centre at Novena.

+In September 1998, the hospital established its affiliate, Ren Ci Day Care Centre for the Elderly.

+In 1999, Foo Hai Ch'an Monastery took over the management of 270 beds in 11 single-storey wards which were formerly part of Tan Tock Seng Hospital.
+It organised fund raising activities such as concerts given by Andy Lau, Liza Wang, Adam Cheng, Roman Tam, and Frances Yip who performed for free.

+After its abbot Shi Ming Yi was released from prison, he resumed his abbotship at the monastery and instituted a system of checks evaluating requests for financial assistance.
+He was however no longer the temple's charity trustee and president.

 Monastery

-Built in Zen-style, the Monastery has several structures, statues, Bodhi tree and Buddha relics that are of religious importance and of interest to tourists.
+Built in Chan/Zen-style, the Monastery has several structures, statues, Bodhi tree and Buddha relics that are of religious importance and of interest to tourists.

 Heng Ha Dharmapala Entrance

 The main entrance of the Monastery has two vajra warriors, also known as Generals Heng and Ha.
 After the Chinese adoption of Buddhism, under the influence of Taoism and folk religions, where even numbers are considered sacred, two larger-than-life Dharmapala protectors, Heng and Ha, made from metal, are traditionally installed on the main entrance of the monastery.